 The business model reflects how the Group manages its financial assets in order to achieve a particular business objective.
 That is, whether the Group's objective is solely to hold assets to collect the contractual cash flows from assets or both to collect the contractual cash flows and to sell the assets.
-If neither of these is applicable i.e. financial assets are held for trading purposes or financial assets are managed and their performance is evaluated on a fair value basis, then the financial assets that meet the solely payment of principle and interest criterion are classified as part of 'other' business model and measured at FVTPL.
+If neither of these is applicable i.e. financial assets are held for trading purposes or financial assets are managed and their performance is evaluated on a fair value basis, then the financial assets that meet the SPPI criterion are classified as part of 'other' business model and measured at FVTPL.